kiba/Writings/fac/chp26_sealing_and_research.md

 **Year 3, Day 333**

 A White Fang terrorist tried to bomb the local market.
 Bad idea.
 We caught his ass.
-Now he's going to get the finest lawyer while we throw the book at him.
+Now he's going to get the finest defense lawyers while we throw the book at him.

 **Year 3, Day 336**